About

 A devoted performer-scholar.
 Juliana holds degrees from the New England Conservatory, Ball State University, The Longy School of Music, and Oberlin Conservatory; her primary studies having been conducted under the tutelage of Yeesun Kim, Richard Aaron, Phoebe Carrai, and Catharina Meints Caldwell.

-When not touring, recording, or climbing the library stacks researching her next project, Juliana can be found at home in historic Church Hill, Richmond, VA, where she enjoys gardening (with some success), hunting for vintage vinyl, and binge-watching bad tv with her two rescue greyhounds, Rain and Ceci.
+When not touring, recording, or climbing the library stacks researching her next project, Juliana can be found at home in historic Church Hill in Richmond, VA, where she enjoys gardening (with some success), hunting for vintage vinyl, and binge-watching reruns of The French Chef with her two rescue greyhounds, Rain and Ceci.